Robin Gibb, Jonathan Agnew, Group Captain Bill Farquharson DFC and David Shepherd

 But Langer did fulfil a lifetime ambition during the Lord's ODI.
 When he was paired on air with Henry Blofeld, Justin exclaimed: "I have to say I am absolutely pumped.
 I've been listening to you for all these years and now I am sitting alongside you at my favourite cricket ground in the world in a commentary box full of chocolate cake.
 Life can't get any better than that."

-Studio open 24 hours a day/ 7 days a week!
+Studio open, 7 days a week!
 Viewing by appointment.David Shepherd started his painting career at school in Stowe, and persevered whilst trying to become a game warden in Africa.